GitRep77/FunctionalStudentApp/README.md

 - Expand the database schema to handle more complex relationships.
 - Implement more functional patterns, such as applicatives or higher-kinded types.
 - Improve user interface and add a graphical UI.

+- ## Author

+This project was created by [Gitrep77](https://github.com/Gitrep77).
+If you find it helpful, feel free to give a star on the repository!

+## Support

+For issues or questions, open an issue on the [GitHub repository](https://github.com/Gitrep77/FunctionalStudentApp/issues).

+## Contributing

+We welcome contributions!
+Please read our [contributing guidelines](CONTRIBUTING.md) for more details.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.